2sungryul/objectdetect/README.md

 # objectdetect

 Object detection program using Yolov4 tiny
-Dependency : Opencv 4.6 with CUDA Support
+Dependency : Opencv 4.6 with GPU Support

 # What to do on Jetson nano